ksprashu/intro-gemini-2.5-pro/README.md

 # Intro to Gemini 2.5 Pro

-[Gemini 2.5 Pro](https://blog.google/technology/google-deepmind/gemini-model-thinking-updates-march-2025/) is Google's strongest model for coding and world knowledge.
+[Gemini 2.5 Pro](https://blog.google/technology/google-deepmind/gemini-model-thinking-updates-march-2025/) is Google's strongest model for coding and world knowledge. (as on April 2025)

 With the 2.5 series, the Gemini models are now hybrid reasoning models!
 Gemini 2.5 Pro can apply an extended amount of thinking across tasks, and use tools in order to maximize response accuracy.